tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 1. Confirm the web client URL is correct.

-2. Confirm that the credentials you\'re using are for the Windows Virtual Desktop environment tied to the URL.
+2. Confirm that the credentials you\'re using are for the Azure Virtual Desktop environment tied to the URL.

 3. Clear browser cookies.